tehmou/jsFacer/README.md

 jsFacer
 =======

-A lightweight utility for checking if an object fulfills a defined interface.
-The only dependency is underscore.js, and Jasmine for tests.
+> A lightweight utility for checking if an object fulfills a defined interface.
+Depends on [underscore.js](http://documentcloud.github.com/underscore/), and [Jasmine](http://pivotal.github.com/jasmine/) for tests.

 ### Defining an interface